evgenyneu/evgenii.com/app/projects/_posts/2015-01-15-walk-to-circle-ios-app.md

 ### 3. Circle reached!

-Finally I receive a notification when I reached the circle.
+Finally, I receive a notification when the circle is reached.

 <img src='/image/projects/2015_15_walk_to_circle_for_ios/3_circle_is_reached.png' class='Screenshot--IphonePortrait2x' title='Circle is reached on Walk to Circle iOS app'>